-I directed the areas best teaching artists to activate the content.
+I directed the areas' best teaching artists to activate the content.
 Live characters interacted with students throughout the day.
 This primed students with a personal relationship to the story and created a mysterious atmosphere of surprise.
-I employed cliffhangers and gamification in the writing to enroll and motivate the students into invest themselves the story adventures and to collaborate on solving problems which the characters were having in real time.
+I employed cliffhangers and gamification in the writing to enroll and motivate the students to invest themselves in the story adventures and to collaborate on solving problems that the characters were having in real-time.
 These ideas were prototypes in the breakout sessions which included maker labs and taught principals of design thinking.
 Story adventure camps were 1-5 days long.
 Children were deeply invested in the story and their missions together.
 The training during our programs impacted the children at home, helping them build creative confidence, and collaborative skills.

 I created a pipeline of over 40 productions, with repeatable, evergreen content that was always able to be personalized.
-Lola’s Lab was a land of many stories, each story was a play with it’s own product family of scripts, unique characters, curriculum, and story merchandise.
+Lola’s Lab was a land of many stories, each story was a play with its own product family of scripts, unique characters, curriculum, and story-based merchandise.
 We also performed short interactive productions at the National Children's Museum and other venues.
-By the end of year 4, I was developing interactive story books for sale.
+By the end of year 4, I was developing interactive storybooks for sale.
 And by year 6, I began to format the live program for licensing by outside organizations.
 The program was presented by Encore Children's Theater in 2018 and a request for more in 2019.

-In 2019, despite the request for more, I ended live productions in year 7 to focus on reinvention of the story content for web based platforms and took a long look at how next steps of growth could not continue under my own direction without a larger production company to carry out what I could visualize.
+In 2019, despite the request for more, I ended live productions in year 7 to focus on the reinvention of the story content for web-based platforms and took a long look at how the next steps of growth could not continue under my own direction without a larger production company to carry out what I could visualize.
 We had come to the end of an era in many respects but the dawn of a new one professionally where I knew I was best served to work on innovative storytelling in environments with sizable production budgets for incorporating new ideas and technology.